An Arabic independent non-profit online quarterly concerned with translating English fiction

 Sheil Land Associates (Literary Agency, www.sheilland.co.uk)

-And along with translating outstanding pieces of fiction into impeccable Arabic language, Albawtaka Review sets another standard for the art of biography shedding light on the life histories and cultures of each of the writers being tackled.
+And along with translating outstanding pieces of fiction into impeccable Arabic, Albawtaka Review sets another standard for the art of biography shedding light on the life histories and cultures of each of the writers being tackled.
 Albawtaka Review’s biographies are thoroughly informative as well as critical.
 The review's contributors have won the Noble prize, Man Booker Prize, Pulitzer Prize, National Book Award, PEN/Faulkner Award, Kiriyama Pacific Rim Book Award, BBC short story award, Caine Prize for African Writing, National Canadian Magazine Award, National Book Critics Circle Award and Flannery O’Connor Award for short fiction, among other honors.

 Albawtaka Review depends on some of the most prestigious anthologies of English fiction such as The Best American Short Stories, The O. Henry Prize Stories, The Guardian Review Book of Short Stories, The Granta Book of the Irish Short Story, New Stories from the South, and The Pushcart Prize: Best of the Small Presses as well as some of the highly respectable reviews published in the world such as The New Yorker, Ploughshares, Timothy McSweeney's, Granta, Kwani, The Walrus, The Atlantic Monthly, Harper's Magazine, Zoetrope: All-Story, StoryQuarterly, Prospect Magazine, The Yale Review, Harvard Review, New Welsh Review, Callaloo, Other Voices, The Virginia Quarterly Review, and The Missouri Review.

-One of Albawtaka Review’s goal is to present a panoramic view of contemporary English literature - no one style is advocated over another.
+One of Albawtaka Review’s goals is to present a panoramic view of contemporary English literature - no one style is advocated over another.
 The review appreciates works of fiction that would reveal something unprecedented about humanity, that would share with readers feelings identified by all people, raw sensations that have not witnessed sophistication.
-The review is especially interested in works that take on humane issues by making the invisible seen, that give voice to the voiceless - works that impart message form through aesthetic experience.
+The review is especially interested in works that take on humane issues by making the invisible seen, that give voice to the voiceless - works that impart a message form through aesthetic experience.

 Writers’ colors, class, race, ethnicity, age, physical ability, gender, national identity, and religious affiliation do not determine the editor's choice in any way.
 Albawtaka Review does not and will not adopt any political agenda whatsoever.
 The review advocates a liberal approach towards literature, life and the world, as it strongly believes in sexual and religious freedoms.
-It stands by lesbian, gay, bisexual, and transgender's humane rights, stressing on creating, through fiction, a world of equality and respect.

 Albawtaka Review has presented various cultures, religions, and ethnic groups that met to coexist side by side, in the framework of language.
 Fortunate to be a free non-profit publication rendering literature into Arabic for more than six years, Albawtaka Review's fiction sheds light on voices from America, Canada, Japan, India, China, Bosnia, Haiti, Ireland, Korea, Zimbabwe, Ukraine, Morocco, Nigeria, Kenya, Cambodia, Romania, South Africa, Israel, Hong Kong, Sri Lanka, Iraq, Ireland, Wales, Ghana, and England.
 The review didn’t overlook fiction written by gifted Afro-Americans, Native Americans and Hawaiians, proving that even the American nation is widely multifarious.

-Irresponsible politics have metamorphosed our world into segregated communities, loosely bound together by mutual benightedness and stereotypes.
+Irresponsible politics has molded our world into segregated communities, loosely bound together by mutual benightedness and stereotypes.
 Only getting to know others through literature and art can result in a vibrant world without discrimination, benefiting us all, marked by the inclusion of all human beings in full respect of their rights.
 Reading Albawtaka Review, Arabs come out with the realization that all citizens of the world are one and the same, they only come in different outfits and colors.
 Therefore, nothing can plant sympathy and forbearance in our hearts and teach us to appreciate tolerance like identifying with the loss and agony of characters, albeit fictional, speaking a totally different language.

 I am most grateful to the authors who have kindly granted Albawtaka Review permissions to publish their fiction for their generosity and support for this project.
 The owes it to them.
+The following stories were translated from English into Arabic by Hala Salah Eldin:

 “The Story” by Amy Bloom